 A fear of the driving test is pretty normal.
-The driving test itself is generally percieved as being one of the most important milestones in ones life.
-It represents freedom from reliance on lifts from others and public transport.
+The driving test itself is generally perceived as being one of the most important milestones in one’s life.
+It represents freedom from reliance on others and public transport.
 It opens up new horizons far and wide across the local area, the country and the world as a whole.
 So, there’s no wonder that the fear of driving tests is so common.

 You’ve taken all the lessons and you’ve done all the practice.
 You know what to do, you know you can drive and your instructor thinks you’re ready to be let loose on the open road.
 Before this can happen there’s just one small thing that stands in your way … the driving test.